-Coordination of social circumstances means that a probation officer or a volunteer probation officer ascertains the status of a place where an inmate of a correctional institution is due to live (for example, by meeting the guarantor preferred by the inmate after discharge), arranges social circumstances such as housing and a place of employment, and works to create an environment suited to improvement and rehabilitation.
-This coordination starts soon after the inmate enters the correctional institution, and is implemented continuously until the point of discharge from the institution.
+Coordination of social circumstances means that a probation officer or a volunteer probation officer (see page 9) ascertains the status of a place where an inmate of a correctional institution is due to live upon release (for example, by meeting the guarantor preferred by the inmate after release), arranges social circumstances such as accommodation and a place of employment, and works to create an environment suited to reformation and rehabilitation.
+This coordination starts soon after the inmate enters the correctional institution, and is implemented continuously until the point of release from the institution.
 The progress of coordination is periodically reported to the Director of the Probation Office, the Regional Parole Board and the correctional institution.
 Social circumstances are taken into account in treatment within the institution, reviews for parole, and supervision after release on parole.
-Every year, coordination of social circumstances is initiated anew for more than 50,000 inmates.
+Every year, coordination of social circumstances is initiated for around 50,000 inmates.